Android 3DS SDK

 .build()

-According to the EMVCo 3DS SDK specification, the integrator shall be given the option to customise the challenge UI in the native scenario (The HTML UI is set by the ACS and cannot be customised by the SDK).
-The following table, lists the customisable parameters of each component in the UI:
+According to the EMVCo 3DS SDK specification, the integrator may customise the challenge UI in the native case (The HTML UI is set by the ACS and cannot be customised by the SDK).
+The table below, lists the customizable parameters for each customizable UI component:

-(*) There are several types of configurable buttons: SUBMIT, CONTINUE, NEXT, CANCEL and RESEND
+(*) There are several types of configurable buttons: SUBMIT, CONTINUE, NEXT, CANCEL, RESEND, OPEN_OOB_APP and ADD_CHOICE

 setButtonCustomization(